humenda/scriptil/README.md

 1. Add a stanza to the beginning of the script that explains very brief the purpose and add information about the year of writing, the author and the licence.
 Only FLOSS licences are allowed.
+Licence names are abbreviated in the script header to the file name found in the [licences](licence) directory.
 2. Add a directory for your script in the respective category with a README.md that explains dependencies and usage.
 3. Link the README from this file.